We are a lot alike, you and I.

 Learning to live your true self takes a lot of work, a lot of inside work.
 It also takes a lot of courage; courage that I have and courage that you have.
 Because it is scary to follow your own path, but it is so damaging to your whole being not to.

 I have found the most helpful things along the way that facilitate this inner power.
 Astrology, hands down, is the quickest route to a congruent life.
 For me, I had to learn ALL about it.
 But I know how to share parts of it that will help you without having to learn much of anything.
-I did private classes when my sons were babies, lots of self study, a few classes by Eric Francis and Rob Hand, some intensive workshops with Robert Ohotto learning archetypal astrology, and then the best apprenticeship ever with Steven Forrest which lasted 3+ years learning the ins and outs of evolutionary astrology.
+I did private classes when my sons were babies, lots of self study, a few classes by Eric Francis, Rob Hand, Mark Jones and some intensive workshops with Robert Ohotto learning archetypal astrology, and then the best apprenticeship ever with Steven Forrest which lasted 3+ years learning the ins and outs of evolutionary astrology.
 Yeah, I really love astrology.

 Being who I am, once I got really clear on what that even was, feels really good!
 It is like breathing fresh air after living with a ton of pollution.
 The pollution is all the conditioning we get in life; what everyone else wants us to be or think or behave.
 Even with the best of intentions, we are led away from our true selves.
 I actually think our purpose in life is to learn to be our true self.

 And now about being a Fire Horse Woman!